PubInv/Gluss-Pusher/Sprint2.md

 I am now tempted to make the acrylic piston, in order to avoid the slight friction inherent in my taped-up magnet carrier.

+NOTE: By reducing the duty cycle on the second coil (to 20% in the case above), I greatly abate the problem of overheating of that coil (I used very thin wire on that coil.)